 I have led multi-session workshops for groups, including an ongoing Dream Group; Unjournaling. a three-session workshop focused on reviewing your journals as a way of reflecting on your life; and Nurturing Your Creative Spirit, a series to help rediscover, welcome and nurture creativity through spiritual practice and engaging in creative activities.

 What are your qualifications?

 I am a graduate of the Spiritual Direction Program at the Haden Institute, North Carolina, which included work in the Jungian, Mystical, Dreams, and Christian Traditions.
-I am also a member of Spiritual Directors International and have agreed to follow their ethical guidelines.

 What religion are you?